New South Wales V set

-The V sets are a class of electric multiple units currently operated by NSW TrainLink.
-Built by Comeng between 1970 and 1989, the sets are of stainless steel construction, and are currently the oldest in the NSW TrainLink fleet.
-Initially introduced under the Public Transport Commission, only sets from 1977 and onwards remain in service, now operating on Interurban services throughout New South Wales on the Main Western line to Lithgow and Main Northern line to the Central Coast and Newcastle.
+The New South Wales V sets are a class of electric multiple units (EMU) currently operated by Sydney Trains on its Blue Mountains line.
+Built by Comeng between 1970 and 1989, the sets are of stainless steel construction, and are currently the oldest in the electric fleet of NSW.
+First delivered under the Department of Railways, only sets from 1977 and onwards remain in service, now operating on Intercity services to Lithgow.
+As of late 2024, the sets are currently being phased out and replaced by the newer D sets.

+On 28 June 2025, the V sets were withdrawn from the Central Coast & Newcastle Line.

 History

-Orders and Contracts
+Orders and contracts

 The V sets were delivered over a 19-year period from 1970.